Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Strong pressure comfort at shoulders and hips Slower response when changing position
+Strong shoulder and hip comfort Slower response when changing position

 Quiet, low-motion surface Edge support is only moderate